 - With Hilton I don’t think I’ve ever gotten a suite upgrade within the United States, while I get them fairly regularly abroad; I’d say that in Asia and the Middle East my suite upgrade percentage is roughly the same with Marriott and Hilton

-- I unfortunately don’t have any firsthand experience with IHG’s new top tier status yet, though historically I haven’t found IHG to be too good about proactive upgrades
+- I unfortunately don’t have any firsthand experience with IHG’s new top tier status yet, though the data points I’ve seen so far suggest that most IHG properties aren’t very good about space available suite upgrades

 Anyway, that’s just my experience…